 Full-time Family Assistants typically earn between $20 and $25+ gross per hour*.
 Part-time Family Assistants generally work 15-35 hours per week and typically earn between $20 and $25+ gross per hour*.

 Full-time, live-out Nanny/Household Managers generally make between $20 and $25+ gross per hour*.
 Part-time Nanny/Household Managers typically earn between $20 and $25+ gross per hour*.

 Benefits vary from family to family.
 The benefits for Nannies may include: paid sick days, paid holidays, and paid vacation.
 Other benefits may encompass medical insurance and reimbursement for automobile expenses.

 *Salaries depend on experience, job description, qualifications and current market rate

 Most of our clients are not interested in applicants who want to bring their children to the workplace.
 Every now and then these sorts of situations do come up but they are few and far between.
 We are eager to work with all qualified applicants and are happy to give advice about finding the perfect position.

-Annie’s Nannies is NOT your employer.
-Annie’s Nannies is a referral agency only.
+Annie’s Nannies is a referral agency only, therefore we are NOT your employer.
 If you are hired by a family, they become your employer.
-We encourage all of our clients to use a household staffing payroll service such as Breedlove and Associates to make sure they are paying their employee legally and all parties are getting the appropriate benefits.
+The only time Annie’s Nannies employs our nannies directly is if the nanny accepts an event job, a hotel job, or a corporate backup job.
+We encourage all of our families to use a household staffing payroll service to make sure they are paying their employee legally and that all parties are getting the appropriate benefits.